Liuhongzhi2018/LearningforIELTS/SpeakingP2-3_13.md

-13.4 Will you go to a foreign country to travel because of the distinct landscape? -->
+13.4 Will you go to a foreign country to travel because of the distinct landscaoe?